DropVPS Team

 <Connector port="8090" protocol="org.apache.coyote.http11.Http11NioProtocol" SSLEnabled="true" maxThreads="200" scheme="https" secure="true" clientAuth="false" sslProtocol="TLS" sslEnabledProtocols="TLSv1.2,TLSv1.3" keystoreFile="conf/keystore.jks" keystorePass="yourpassword" />

-Make sure sslEnabledProtocols
+Make sure sslEnabledProtocols does not include SSLv3.

 Restart Tomcat: